Shelter from the crisis

 • Renewing registered agent services

-2. Stay out of legal trouble
+2. Stay Out of Legal Trouble

-5. Keep the rules of engagement crystal clear
+5. Keep the Rules of Engagement Crystal Clear

-6. Be vigilant!
+6. Be Vigilant

-Entrepreneurs should make every effort upon forming an LLC or corporation to maintain separation between their personal interests and those of their company.
-Suppose a business faces financial or legal issues.
-In that case, any lapse in business compliance or other activity that muddies the waters could result in the company’s owners being held responsible.
-As you can imagine, that might have disastrous ramifications for those individuals and their family members.
+Entrepreneurs should make every effort to maintain a separation between their personal interests and those of their company.
+If a business faces financial or legal issues, any lapse in business compliance or other activity that muddies the waters could result in the company’s owners being held responsible.
+And that can have disastrous ramifications for those individuals and their family members.
+I strongly recommend that business owners talk with a knowledgeable attorney and a tax professional to get information and guidance so they understand their obligations.

 <a href="https://www.corpnet.com/blog/author/nellieakalp/" target="_self">Nellie Akalp</a>